Back to Blog

 Feminism is for Everyone

-Other than protecting the rights of women, feminism fights the patriarchy holistically, which hurts men and nonbinary individuals as well by assigning gender roles and overvaluing masculinity or the concept of ‘alpha-males.’
+Other than rights of women, feminism fights the patriarchy holistically, which hurts men and nonbinary individuals as well by assigning gender roles and overvaluing masculinity or the concept of ‘alpha-males.’
 It is important to note that the terms feminine and masculine are not synonymous with gender and simply represent certain traits and roles that society happens to assign to the genders.
 Feminism seeks to elevate the feminine to be equal to the masculine.
 In so doing, it liberates men from the shackles of toxic masculinity and allows everyone to define and express their gender identity freely.

 Since its official beginning in the 19th century, the feminist movement has evolved.
 It continues to do so today, accommodating multiple perspectives and, in its quest to promote equality for all, recognizing other aspects of inequality within the movement.